Respect for human rights

 Daiwa Securities Group states in its corporate principles that “the Group will strive to maintain a high sense of morality and duty, endeavoring to continue contributing to the sustainable growth of the societies in which we operate.”
 To improve a corporate culture rooted in the basic principles of respect for human rights, we are further strengthening our efforts to educate and enlighten our employees about human rights.
-We therefore respect the Universal Declaration of Human Rights, the OECD Guidelines for Multinational Enterprises, ISO 26000, the UN Guiding Principles on Business and Human Rights, and the Act on the Promotion of Human Rights Education and Human Rights Awareness-Raising.
+We therefore support and respect the Universal Declaration of Human Rights, the OECD Guidelines for Multinational Enterprises, ISO 26000, the UN Guiding Principles on Business and Human Rights, and international standards on human rights, such as the Act on the Promotion of Human Rights Education and Human Rights Awareness-Raising.
 We have also joined the UN Global Compact.

 Basic Policy for Initiatives Addressing Human Rights and Social Integration Issues

 - 1.Daiwa Securities Group supports and complies with the protection of human rights as advocated internationally and does not infringe on human rights within the boundaries of its influence.

 - 2.The Daiwa Securities Group educates and instructs Group employees with accurate information on human rights and social integration issues.

 - 3.At the same time, the Group views human rights and social integration issues as our own problem, not somebody else’s problem, and fosters a sensitivity that enables empathy with the suffering of others.

 - 4.We provide an equitable working environment that values people and is free of discrimination or human rights violations based on race, nationality, biological sex, sexual orientation, or gender identity.